 - Lightake Kit = AUD$31.83 + Shipping ($15-ish)

 It’s important to note that this comparison isn’t exactly an ‘apples for apples’ type test.
 Both products are a bit different, each appealing to a slightly different demographic.
-Most notably, the Macpac gear leans strongly towards the weight conscious hiker, whereas the Lightake products may be more suitable for the mid-range hiker or light car camping.
+Most notably, the Macpac gear leans strongly towards the weight-conscious hiker, whereas the Lightake products may be more suitable for the mid-range hiker or light car camping.

 If you look at the two different offerings, the old adage of, ‘you only get what you pay for’, rings quite true in this case.
 The irony of hiking and outdoor gear is that the lighter things are, the more they cost.
-Lightweight is desirable when you need to carry things on your back and the techniques, processes and materials that go into making gear lighter weight costs more.
+Lightweight is desirable when you need to carry things on your back and the techniques, processes and materials that go into making gear lighter weight cost more.

 - Quality and Design